TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 ### Optional preferred preferences

 !!! note
-    These options are optional and only needed if you got a certain use case for it,
+    These options are optional and only needed if you got a certain use case for it.

 #### Optional HDR - if you prefer HDR